Concussion Physical Therapy

 Causes & Symptoms of Concussion Injuries

-Concussions can be the outcome of most any jarring accident or inherently
+Concussions can be the outcome of any jarring accident or inherently dangerous

-dangerous activity.
-There is no age group that is more susceptible to
+activity.
+There is no age group that is more susceptible to concussions

-concussions than another, so it is important for everyone to use caution
+than another, so it is important for everyone to use caution and be aware

 Concussion symptoms vary per individual, but are generally divided into